Friedrich Delitzsch: Bible-Babel Controversy

 Friedrich Delitzsch specialized in the study of ancient Middle Eastern languages, and published numerous works on Assyrian language, history and culture.
 He is remembered today for his scholarly critique of the Old Testament.
 In a 1902 controversial lecture titled "Babel and Bible", Delitzsch maintained that many Old Testament writings were borrowed from ancient Babylonian tales, including the Genesis creation narrative and the Genesis flood narrative.
 During the following years there were several translations and modified versions of the "Babel and Bible".
 In the early 1920s, Delitzsch published the two-part Die große Täuschung (The Great Deception), which was a critical treatise on the book of Psalms, prophets of the Old Testament, the invasion of Canaan, etc. Delitzsch also stridently questioned the historical accuracy of the Hebrew Bible and placed great emphasis on its numerous examples of immorality (see also Julius Wellhausen).

 Influence and legacy

 Although Delitzsch's proposal to replace the Old Testament with German myths did not extend to this revision, his student Paul Haupt was one of the major advocates of the thesis of the Aryan Jesus.

 In 1904, he was elected as a member of the American Philosophical Society.

+Among his students were H. V. Hilprecht, Heinrich Zimmern, Carl Bezold, and Fritz Hommel.